 Before working at WFMZ, Tom spent four years at the National Football League and two years at the National Hockey League in New York.

 Tom's always drawn to good music and likes to entertain a party by pounding out a few tunes on the piano.
-Sting's "Why Should I Cry For You?" is the newest addition to the repertoire.
+Favorites include "Scenes from An Italian Restaurant," by Billy Joel, "Why Should I Cry For You?" by Sting and "Running to Stand Still," by U2.